-"After hitting a recent peak of 228,300 annualized units last August, new home construction established a decidedly downward trend in the last five months of 2012 and today’s report indicates that this has carried into 2013," Laura Cooper, an economist with Royal Bank of Canada said in a note.
+"After hitting a recent peak of 228,300 annualized units last August, new home construction established a decidedly downward trend in the last five months of 2012 and today’s report indicates that this has carried into 2013," economists at Royal Bank of Canada said.
 However, the trend rate provided by CMHC shows a more gradual cooling.

 The data underscores the country's once-hot housing market is slowing down following measures by the federal government to tighten mortgage-lending rules.

 In recent weeks, a number of reports have highlighted Canada's housing market.
 Even while it has showed signs of cooling, it remains overheated, according to The Economist.